Does Gate City Bank know my password?

 • Don’t use the same password for each online account you access.

-We care about protecting your personal information!
-As a safety measure and to prevent unwanted access to your account, we may ask you a challenge question or to provide a one-time passcode to access your online banking account.
+As a safety measure to prevent unwanted access to your account, and to protect your personal and financial information, we may ask you to answer a challenge question or provide a one-time passcode using two-factor authentication (2FA) from time to time.

 • Logging in from an unknown device